Amazon Kindle Paperwhite review - Still the Best Buy

 AMAZON KINDLE PAPERWHITE SCREEN

 The Paperwhite has a high-quality case, which is light, feels tough and sits nicely in the hand.
 Amazon hasn't upped the screen resolution from the previous model, with the 6in touchscreen having a resolution of 1,024x768.
-We've seen higher resolutions, the Kobo Aura HD and Kindle Voyager both have 1,080x1,440 displays, but in side-by-side tests it was hard to see much practical benefit of the extra resolution.
+We've seen higher resolutions, the Kobo Aura HD and Kindle Voyage both have 1,080x1,440 displays, but in side-by-side tests it was hard to see much practical benefit of the extra resolution.
 A higher screen resolution is bound to increase the price - and the only people likely to notice the difference are those that also read comics, graphic novels and illustrated books.

 This newer Paperwhite has improved contrast over the original model, making text darker.
 The improvement is noticeable, and most importantly, it makes reading more comfortable.